We Too Are One: Background and release

 When it was released in 1989, the album debuted at number one in the United Kingdom, where it has since been certified double platinum.
 It spawned four singles, all of which reached the UK top 30: "Revival", "Don't Ask Me Why", "The King and Queen of America", and "Angel".
 In North America, "(My My) Baby's Gonna Cry" was also released as a single; it charted at number 58 in Canada, while failing to chart in the United States.

+In an interview published in the 9 September 1989 edition of Music & Media, the publication listed the title track as a planned single rather than "Don't Ask Me Why".
+Stewart commented that the title track would have been backed with a song titled, "We Four Are Three", which "starts off with Annie whispering 'We Too Are One' with a repeat on it", that "just turns into this kind of psychedelic Indian raga.

 On 14 November 2005, Sony BMG repackaged and released Eurythmics' back catalogue as Deluxe Edition reissues, including We Too Are One.
 The original track listing was supplemented with bonus tracks and remixes.

 Home media

 A companion home video, We Two Are One Too, was released in 1990, featuring the music videos for the five singles from the album and footage of the band performing the album's other tracks.
 This is the only commercial release of the promotional video for the 1989 single "Revival", which has never been included on any subsequent video compilations from the band.